 As we were getting ready to leave the house one day, he boisterously bounced into the wall and a picture frame crashed to the floor.
 As I am aware that things breaking are one of my triggers, my body viscerally reacted negatively.
 Almost simultaneously, my son hung his head down saying ”I’m so stupid.”
-As soon as possible, I told myself out loud to “let it go” and move onto to next step.
-Unexpectedly, he went back to the frame to try to fix it and I reacted negatively again as I was afraid he’d get hurt from glass and we were under a time crunch.
+As soon as possible, I told myself out loud to “let it go” and move onto to the next step.
+Unexpectedly, he went back to the frame to try to fix it and I reacted negatively again as I was afraid he’d get hurt from the glass and we were under a time crunch.

 His head hung in shame again, he stammered toward the door, muttering “It’s all my fault.”